tlevine/www.thomaslevine.com/content/!/cool-things-happen-when-you-have-lots-of-spreadsheets/index.md

 How I collect these data

 1. Downloading the data
-2. Looking into datasets
+2. Representing all the spreadsheets as one spreadsheet
-3. Representing all the spreadsheets as one spreadsheet
+3. Looking inside the various datasets

 Cool things that happen